Mc-Zen/tidy/src/helping.typ

 }

+/// Generates a `help` function for your package that allows the user to
-/// Prints references directly into your document while typsting.
+/// prints references directly into their document while typing.
 This allows
-/// one to easily check the usage and documentation of a function or variable.
+/// them to easily check the usage and documentation of a function or variable.
 ///
-/// - namespace (dictionary): This dictionary should represent the namespace of the package in a tree structure, containing `read.with()` objects at the leafs.
+/// - namespace (dictionary): This dictionary should reflect the "namespace" of the package
-/// - style (dictionary): a
-/// - onerror (function): a
-/// - package-name (string): a
+///        in a flat dictionary and contain `read.with()` instances for the respective code
-///   Example
+///        files.
+///        Imagine importing everything from a package, `#import "mypack.typ": *`.
+How a
+///        symbol is accessible now determines how the dictionary should be built.
+///        We start with a root key, `(".": read.with("lib.typ"))`.
+If `lib.typ` imports
+///        symbols from other files _into_ its scope, these files should be added to the
+///        root along with `lib.typ` by passing an array:
-///   ```typc
+///        ```typ
 ///        (
-///     ".": read.with("/src/lib.typ"),
+///          ".": (read.with("lib.typ"), read.with("more.typ")),
-///     "utility": read.with("/src/utility.typ"),
-///     "testing": (
+///          "testing": read.with("testing.typ")
-///       ".": (read.with("/src/testing1.typ"), read.with("/src/testing2.typ")),
-///       "advanced": read.with("/src/testing/advanced.typ"),
 ///        )
-///   )
 ///        ```
-///  Each definition in your package should be accessible through this dictionary in the same way as
-///  in your entrypoint file.
-I.e., all symbols that are in scope when importing `*` from your
-///  package are to be put in the root directory `"."`.
-If your entrypoint file imports some other file
-///  `utility.typ` (without importing any definitions specifically), then it is inserting into the
-///  dictionary at `"utility"` and so on.
+///        Here, we already show another case: let `testing.typ` be imported in `lib.typ`
+///        but without `*`, so that the symbols are accessed via `testing.`.
+We therefore
+///        add these under a new key.
+Nested files should be added with multiple
+///        dots, e.g., `"testing.float."`.
 ///
-///  By providing instances of `read()` with the filename prepended, you allow tidy to read the files
+///        By providing instances of `read()` with the filename prepended, you allow tidy
-///  that are not part of the tidy package but at the same time enable lazy evaluation of the files,
+///        to read the files that are not part of the tidy package but at the same time
-///  i.e., a file is only opened when a definition from this file is requested through `help()`.
+///        enable lazy evaluation of the files, i.e., a file is only opened when a
+///        definition from this file is requested through `help()`.
+/// - style (dictionary): A tidy style that is used for showing parts of the documentation
+///        in the help box.
+It is recommended to leave this at the `help` style which is
+///        particularly designed for this purpose.
+Please post an issue if you have problems
+///        or suggestions regarding this style.
+/// - package-name (string): The name of the package.
+This is required to give helpful
+///   error messages when a symbol cannot be found.
+/// - onerror (function): What to do with errors.
+By default, an assertation is failed.
 #let generate-help(
   namespace: (".": () => ""),
   package-name: "",